 I have recently started the 2023 redesign for

-old design is getting old, and the file organization is starting to
+The old design is getting old, and the file organization is starting

-get hard to deal with.
-Plus, theming with both light and dark color
+to get hard to deal with.
+Plus, theming with both light and dark

-schemes are getting confusing, and since I plan to open a YouTube
+color schemes are getting confusing, and since I plan to open a

-channel for it next year, I want my new videos to appear on the
+YouTube channel for it next year, I want my new videos to appear on

-website’s frontpage, so the redesign will also have to deal with that.
+the website’s frontpage, so the redesign will also have to deal with

-4 years now, and not once have I ever touched ReactJS, Vue, Angular,
+almost 4 years now, and not once have I ever touched ReactJS, Vue,

-Svelte, and the like, which makes me wonder how I even made it in the
+Angular, Svelte, and the like, which makes me wonder how I even made

-industry.
-To be fair, most of my work involved backend projects even
+it in the industry.
+To be fair, most of my work involved backend

-or Nunjucks for templating and UI, eliminating the need for JS
+Liquid or Nunjucks for templating and UI, eliminating the need for

-frameworks.
-And server-side rendered webpages have historically been
+JS frameworks.
+And server-side rendered webpages have historically

-faster than ones rendered on the client side.
-I use JavaScript for
+been faster than ones rendered on the client side.
+I use JavaScript

-components, of course, but only sparsely to make certain components
+for components, of course, but only sparsely to make certain

 Of course, there is no doubt JS frameworks have their benefits.
 They